back to top

 Holes for tubular holes in the horizontal beams

 In one of the ends of the 40cm slats, in the one with the flat head, I drill a third hole to insert another tubing.
+I wonder if there is a drilling jig for sale that allows to make these holes in the head of wooden slats with precision.

 Carefully following the numbering mark where to drill the other hole for these third tubing, matching these holes in the small piece that protrudes at the other end of these slats.